kitstokes/digi-proc/content/0-scanning.md

 When conducting a documents-only scanning project, you will only need to create a **lowres jpeg** folder as the destination for your scans.
 Scan all documents in the project directly to this folder.

-Follow all other directions for scanning an image, including the [file naming conventions].
+Follow all other directions for scanning an image, including the [file naming conventions](#file).
 Use the color separation guide unless working with the feed scanner.

 {:#scanners}
 # Lab Equipment